YSJ-yang/website-academic/content/other/index.md

 ---
-title: Slides
+title: Other Interests
-summary: An introduction to using Wowchemy's Slides feature.
+summary: My other interests
 authors: []
 tags: []
 categories: []